 - A. The District and the Federation agree to support the work of each school's Instructional Council (IC).
 ICs are established as part of a collaborative effort to improve and support the teaching and learning process in the Albuquerque Public Schools.
 It is the intent of the District and the Federation to allow the individuals on each council to use their collective expertise and experience concerning their site and community to address school issues that fall within the scope of instructional improvement.
 The following requirements and recommendations set limited parameters. - 1.
-The IC includes the Principal, a Federation representative elected by Federation members at the school, teachers elected by teachers, and parents representative of the school parent body recognized by the school, and may include representatives of other bargaining units as defined in their respective negotiated agreements, and any other personnel and/or students deemed appropriate by the IC and elected by their constituent group. - 2.
+The IC includes the principal, a federation representative elected by federation members at the school, teachers elected by teachers, and parents representative of the school parent body recognized by the school and may include representatives of other bargaining units as defined in their respective negotiated agreements, and any other personnel and/or students deemed appropriate by the IC and elected by their constituent group. - 2.
 Teachers shall comprise at least fifty percent (50%) of the IC. - 3.
 Meetings shall be open to any member of the school staff or school community. - 4.
 The IC shall comply with Negotiated Agreements, Board policies, District procedures/directives, New Mexico laws/regulations and Federal laws/regulations when addressing issues.
-Issues shall be addressed in a collaborative manner.

-- 5. Specific structure and protocol for the IC shall be developed by the IC and published for the school community. - 6.
-If a decision concerning an issue cannot be reached, and a decision must be made because the issue at hand is time sensitive, then the IC will defer to the principal. - 7.
+Issues shall be addressed in a collaborative manner. - 5.
+Specific structure and protocol for the IC shall be developed by the IC and published for the school community. - 6.
+If a decision concerning an issue cannot be reached, and a decision must be made because the issue at hand is time-sensitive, then the IC will defer to the principal. - 7.
 IC members have certain obligations, rights and responsibilities of membership, including attending and actively participating on the IC; reaching out to the diversity of the represented group to hear their opinions and ideas; communicating those opinions to the IC; supporting goals and strategies to implement the school's Educational Plan for Student Success (EPSS); checking with supportive documents such as Board Policy and the Negotiated Agreement; and collectively supporting the school improvement process. - 8.
-IC Development.
-IC members should receive training to build capacity of the group in the concepts and skills of joint problem solving, team building and teamwork, parental involvement and decision making. - 9.
-ICs may desire team facilitation or development services from time to time and may access joint training and facilitation support services from the Federation and the District.
-Requests for training and/or facilitation support services shall be made by the Chairperson of the IC to the District's Labor Relations Director and/or the Federation President.
+The IC will act as the leadership team that manages the process for the implementation of the Common Core State Standards at each site.
+This includes: - Creating structures at the school that explicitly connect the work of the Instructional Council and the Instructional Coach so that the PLC/Collaboration work is connected to the implementation work.